yuninxia/moe-routing-bench/docs/report.md

 - Underloaded experts receive increased biases
 - Update rule: `b_i = b_i + γ × sign(load_error_i)`

 Our experiments use traditional auxiliary loss (α=0.01), placing our benchmark in the "pre-DeepSeek-V3" era.
-However, our finding that **expert_choice achieves near-perfect load balance (CV ~0.2) without heavy auxiliary loss** suggests that routing direction inversion may be an alternative path to the same goal—achieving balance without degrading quality.
+However, our finding that **expert_choice achieves near-perfect load balance (CV ~0.2) without heavy auxiliary loss** suggests that routing direction inversion may be an alternative path to the same goal—achieving balance without degrading quality (in our tested small-scale settings).

 #### 7.4.3 Positioning Our Strategies on the Dynamic Routing Spectrum